google/xls/README.md

     Hardware building block DSLX "libraries" (outside the DSLX standard library) that may be easily reused or instantiated in a broader design.
   * [`netlist`](https://github.com/google/xls/tree/main/xls/netlist): Libraries
-    for parsing/analyzing/interpreting netlist-level descriptions, as are
+    that parse/analyze/interpret netlist-level descriptions, as are
     generally given in simple structural Verilog with an associated cell library.
   * [`passes`](https://github.com/google/xls/tree/main/xls/passes): Passes that
     run on the XLS IR as part of optimization, before scheduling / code